Six Transcribed Improvisations on La Spagna

 “Once you have been bitten by the improvisation bug, it is not a choice anymore.”1

-La sventurata musica — sì veloce nel morire.
-[Unfortunate music — so fast to die]
+La sventurata musica—sì veloce nel morire.
+[Unfortunate music—so fast to die.]

 Leonardo da Vinci